Thursday, April 2, 2026

 In the initial two calls before the River Road Lumber Company fire in 1969, the caller claimed to have set fire to a restaurant and then a school.
 The sites of these are indicated by the two red lines in the following image, both adjacent to Bergholtz Creek and the 91st Street Bridge over it.
 The road parallel to the creek is Cayuga Drive.

 There is also numerical clues.
 The River Road Lumber Company fire happened on July 13, 7/13.
 7 x 13 = 91 and 7 + 13 + 91 = 111.
 But he made two calls before the lumber company fire so it was 222 days from the lumber company to the Sagamore fires.
-From there it was 8 weeks to the Mill Street fire on 4/4, as described above.
-Both show exactly the same pattern of using both addition and multiplication, and the same with 84 Lumber.
+From there it was 43 days to the 5 and 7 Mill Street fire.
+The fire started at 7 Mill Street and 4 + 3 = 7.
+4 x 3 = 12 = 5 + 7.
+Both show exactly the same pattern of using both addition and multiplication.

 The site of the River Road Lumber Company is indicated by the red line, adjacent to Cayuga Creek and the La Salle Expressway bridge over it.